 Firebase Test Lab for Android runs tests against a test matrix that you create to validate your app across a range of device types and device configurations.
 To understand how this works, we first need to explain test dimensions and test executions.

 Test Matrix.
-The test matrix is the set of test executions defined by the combinations of the test dimension attributes that you select.
+The test matrix is the set of test executions that you select.
 When you run your app test on a test matrix, you get test results for each valid test execution created by combining test dimension attributes.

-You can choose how to initiate testing of your app:
+You can choose how to initiate testing of your app, as follows:

 - Android Studio integration lets you test your app from your development environment.